vitessio/website/content/en/docs/design-docs/vttablet/tm-model.md

 As an additional precaution, if this info does not match the init parameters, we should exit.

-We can also consider the following: If the tablet type is master, we can force a sync against the shard record before we confirm ourselves to be the master.
+We can also consider the following: If the tablet type is primary, we can force a sync against the shard record before we confirm ourselves to be the primary.

 ## Advantages